December 2024

 Other expeditions included:

-Attendance an Orlando Philharmonic Orchestra concert on November 9, "An Evening with Jamie Bernstein", featuring works by her father Leonard Berstein and Mahler’s 4th Symphony
+Attendance of an Orlando Philharmonic Orchestra concert on November 9, "An Evening with Jamie Bernstein", featuring works by her father Leonard Berstein and Mahler’s 4th Symphony

 Visiting and diving at Alexander Springs with Philomena and Juliana (video below)